rimendoz86/rcpassword-tinycpdriver/README.md

 # rcpassword-tinycpdriver

-Instructions
+# Instructions

-TinyCP
 --------------
-In TinyCP Settings, add a low level ui access link;
+Download the TinyCPConnector.php from your tinycp Settings.
-add this file and the TinyCPConnector.php into the roundcube/plugins/password/drivers/ folder update/respolve file permissions for www-data/apache Include the following in the password config.inc.php set the driver to tinycp, past the following and changing the values for your own
+Add the tinycp.php and the TinyCPConnector.php  the roundcube/plugins/password/drivers folder.
+update/respolve file permissions for www-data/apache.
+Include the following in the password roundcube/plugins/password/config.inc.php. set the driver to tinycp, past the following and changing the values for your own

 ```php